XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Détail

-In-app chat, email; 24/7 for Premium/Metal, limited for others
+In-app chat, email; 24/7 for Premium/Metal users, limited for Standard

 Détail